horberlan/anny-dock/README.md

 Currently exclusive to Hyprland, with plans to support other window managers in the future.

 > **Note**: This is my first Rust project!
 While I'm committed to writing clean and efficient code,
 > I'm also learning along the way.
-Feedback and suggestions are greatly appreciated as i explore
+Feedback and suggestions are greatly appreciated as I explore
 > Rust's capabilities and best practices.

 [Features](#features) •